Version policy#

 Node.js#

 Volto runs using Node.js.
-Volto always supports only LTS versions of Node.js.
+Volto supports only the latest two LTS versions of Node.js.
 We recommend using the current LTS version.

 • Node.js 16: No longer supported.
 It was supported in Volto 14 - 16.